The Winter Home Emergency Checklist

 A big part of being prepared for inclement weather is knowing when to expect it.
 Although weather forecasts may not always be 100% accurate, it’s still a good idea to be aware of the week’s predictions.
-After all, knowing is half the battle, and it’s always better to be prepared for a possible emergency that never happens that being caught off guard.
+After all, knowing is half the battle, and it’s always better to be prepared for a possible emergency that never happens than to be caught off guard.

 Smoke Detector Installation

 It’s an unfortunate fact that thousands of American families experience home fires each year, which is why it’s so important to make sure you install a smoke detector in any area being heating by a wood stove, fireplace, or kerosene heater.
 You should also have a carbon monoxide detector installed in these areas, and always make sure your fuel-burning exhaust is being vented properly to the outdoors.